Alovoa/alovoa/README.md

 <img src="https://raw.githubusercontent.com/Alovoa/alovoa/master/src/main/resources/static/img/android-chrome-192x192.png">
 </p>

 Demo: https://alovoa.herokuapp.com/.
 Database WILL be deleted after each update.
-A public MySQL update is used, do NOT post your personal information on the demo page, even though most of your info is encrypted.
-Profile picture size limit had to be lowered to 5KB for money reasons.

 Alovoa aims to be the first widespread open-source dating web application on the web.
 What differs this from other platform?
 - No ads